R-Najjar/RiboSplitter/README.md

 Note 2: If using a different tool than SplAdder, you can still run RiboSplitter by creating the two datasets above from the tool's output.
 Include the following variables in the details dataset: gene_name, event_id, chrm, strand, type; start:stop genomic positions for involved exons (e1, e2, e3, e4); and for multiple exon skip events only, e2_starts contains colon separated start positions for all skipped exons, and e2_ends contains the end positions for multiple skipped exons.
 Format the isoforms dataset to include: event_id, sample, iso1, iso2, iso_total, and psi.

-Next, merge your metadata with the isoforms dataset (adding a variable called 'group' that classifies the samples into disease and control)
+Next, merge your metadata with the isoforms dataset (adding a variable called "group" that classifies the samples into "disease" and "control")

 ## Running pipeline
-Use ribosplitter function to run full pipeline: filtering, statistical testing, multiple comparison adjustment, reading frame prediction, protein translation, amino acid differences between isoforms, genomic names.
+Use ribosplitter function to run full pipeline: filtering, statistical testing, multiple comparison adjustment, reading frame prediction, protein translation, amino acid differences between isoforms, and generate event genomic names.

 Input parameters
 - "isoforms" and "details" dataframes. "isoforms" must contain a "group" variables with 2 values: "disease" and "control"